sebjameswml/healpixviewer/README.md

 for help.
 You only need to obtain and build [glfw3](https://github.com/ABRG-Models/morphologica/blob/main/README.build.mac.md#glfw3);
 OpenGL and Freetype should already be installed by default.

+On Windows, you can use vcpkg to install morphologica and its dependencies and you should be able to compile with Visual Studio.
+If the program runs slow, try rebuilding in Release mode rather than Debug mode.

 ## Building